jdefaver/tracker_dcs/README.md

 **Note**:

-- On SLC/CC7 note the containers should with `-u 0:0` instead of `--userns`
+- On SLC/CC7 note the containers should use `-u 0:0` instead of `--userns`
 - With the old version of podman on CC7, `--init` is not supported

 ### Initialiazing the DB